tldr-pages/tldr/pages/common/rainbowstream.md

 `t {{message}}`

-- Retweet the tweet with given id (id beside the time):
+- Retweet the tweet with given id (id is beside the time):

 `rt {{tweet_id}}`